microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 > **Note:** Latest Ubuntu OS version is recommended.

+**Step 2.** Once deployed, SSH into the Ubuntu VM using [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/).

-**Step 2.** Install apache2-utils package.
+**Step 3.** Install apache2-utils package.
 It contains the htpasswd utility which will be used to generate password hashes Nginx can understand:
 ```
 $ sudo apt-get -y install apache2-utils
 ```
-**Step 3.** [Docker Compose](https://docs.docker.com/compose/) allows you to write one YAML file to set up multiple containers and manage communication between them.
+**Step 4.** [Docker Compose](https://docs.docker.com/compose/) allows you to write one YAML file to set up multiple containers and manage communication between them.
 Create a docker-compose.yml file using your favorite text editor:
 ```
 $ mkdir ~/docker-registry && cd $_
 $ nano docker-compose.yml
 ```

-**Step 4.** Set up a Docker registry container.
-Add and save the following contents to docker-compose.yml file, and replace **storage-account** and **storage-key** with your credentials:
+**Step 5.** Set up a Docker registry container.
+Add and save the following contents to docker-compose.yml file, and replace **storage-account** and **storage-key** with your storage account name and access key:
 ```
 registry:
   image: registry:2